DrinkOrDie

 DrinkOrDie (DoD) was one of the most prestigious underground software piracy group and warez trading network during the 1990s.
 On 11 December 2001 a major law enforcement raid - known as Operation Buccaneer - forced it to close under criminal charges of infringement.
 DoD, as a rule, received no financial profit for their activities.
 The DoD network - which primarily consisted of university undergraduates - was also supported by software company employees, who leaked copies of software and other digital media.
 DoD was also actively involved in illicit file-trading with other networks.

 History

 Start up and trading

 DrinkOrDie was founded in 1993 in Moscow by a Russian with the handle "deviator" aka "Jimmy Jamez" and a friend who went by the code name "CyberAngel."
 By 1995, the group was global with Jimmy Jamez as leader.
-In the following years, the group's founders stepped aside and were replaced by multiple council members that weren't Russians.
+In the following years, the group's founders stepped aside and were replaced by multiple council members of different nationalities.
 By the end of the millennium, DrinkOrDie had leaders and council members from the United States, Australia and Israel.

 One of its earliest major accomplishments was the Internet release of Windows 95 two weeks before Microsoft released the official version.
 It is also known for its DoD DVD Speed Ripper released in 1999 shortly before DeCSS.
 DrinkOrDie was the biggest and most important software related group in the PC demo scene until 2001's Operation Buccaneer.